cea-hpc/MaHyCo/README.md

 ```

 # Compile *MaHyCo*
-Create a directory in which *MaHyCo* will be built and change directory into it:
+Create a directory in which *mahyco* will be built and change directory into it:

 ```
 mkdir /tmp/build_mahyco